-Ireland's first television newsreader Charles Mitchel read his last news bulletin on 8 November 1984.
+Ireland's first television newsreader Charles Mitchel read his last news bulletin.

 Charles Mitchel had been incredibly popular with viewers since first appearing on the opening night of Telefís Éireann on 31 December 1961.
 His colleagues interrupted his last night on the air with this special tribute, looking back on his life and times from his youth as an actor to his years in RTÉ.